www-aplas/www-aplas.github.io/arrival.md

   <br>

   Unlike the metro, ticket machines for trains are of no use for you, because you would need Chinese ID-card in order to buy anything with them.
 You have to queue on the usually longer queue and buy a ticket for Suzhou Railway station.
   You need to show the [note(please print out)](photo/buy-ticket1.pdf), your passport and money to the ticket officer to get a ticket.
+  There are three railway stations in Suzhou: Suzhou Railway Station, Suzhou North Railway Staion and Suzhou Industrial Park Railway Station.
+We recommend Suzhou Railway Station.

   The ticket will cost around 39.5 RMB and looks like this:
   <br> <img src="photo/train-ticket.png" alt="Train Ticket" width="500"> <br>
   The G-Number (G7118 above) stands for the train number, which identifies the train also on the large displays at the hall.
 Below that number is the date and departure time, in this case 2017-11-04 and departure time 17:18.
 To the right is the coach number (04) and seat number (03B).
 Just below from that is the sign that the ticket is for second class (二).
 For the short duration of the trip there is no real need to buy a ticket for first class.
 On the top right-hand corner is the platform written(25).